Deposit Money

 A time deposit (also known as a term deposit) is very similar to a certificate of deposit (CD) in that a financial institution will offer a higher-than-usual interest rate in exchange for the promise to keep the money in an account, untouched, for a specified amount of time, also known as the term.

-What happens if you pull money out of a CD early?
+What happens if you pull money out of a certificate of deposit early?

 How much interest do you lose if you close a CD early?